Department of State Travel Warnings and Alerts

 - Schools

-Read the country information page for additional information on travel to Brunei.
+Read the country information page for additional information on travel to Tajikistan.

-- Review the Country Security Report for Brunei.
+- Review the Country Security Report for Tajikistan.

 - Prepare a contingency plan for emergency situations.
 Review the Traveler’s Checklist.